ijlyttle/vembedr/README.md

 These features are in the development version, not yet on CRAN:

--   New function, `suggest_embed()`, that takes a URL from a video's web-page and suggests embedding code.
+-   New function, `suggest_embed()`, that takes a URL from a video's web-page and suggests embedding-code.

 New to version 0.1.1
 --------------------